USNavalResearchLaboratory/turboWAVE/docs/ref-fluid.rst

 		 	:param float epsi: imaginary part of permittivity relative to free space permittivity

-.. py:function:: new group { directives }
+.. py:function:: new group name { directives }

 	Create an equilibrium group module.
 This is a container for chemical species that are assumed to be in equilibrium with one another, and therefore have a common temperature and velocity.
 All chemicals are part of a group.
 If a chemical is declared outside any group, one is automatically created.

+	:param str name: name given to the group
 	:param block directives: The following directives are supported:

 		.. py:function:: new chemical name { directives }